craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We're led to what seems like an abandoned town, where a pair of children tell us that there is a monster in their house with their baby brother.

+As we explore the house, we find a letter in a hidden room addressed to the house, from Count Straud.
+In addition, we find the deed to this house, a deed to a windmill, and the will of Gustav & Elisabeth Durst.